aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 By contrast, here are a few related (but different!) technical distinctions:

 - **Stateful and Stateless**.
-Some components use React setState() method and some don’t.
+Some components use React `setState()` method and some don’t.
 While container components tend to be stateful and presentational components tend to be stateless, this is not a hard rule.
 Presentational components can be stateful, and containers can be stateless too.
+- **Classes and Functions**.
+Since React 0.14, components can be declared both as classes and as functions.
+Functional components are simpler to define but they lack certain features currently available only to class components.
+Some of these restrictions may go away in the future but they exist today.
+Because functional components are easier to understand, I suggest you to use them unless you need state, lifecycle hooks, or performance optimizations, which are only available to the class components at this time.